 Important characteristics for your team: they have to be the BEST at what they do.
 They need to be talented.
 And if they don’t have the experience yet then they need to have a POSITIVE and ENTHUSIASTIC attitude to learn, work and deliver success alongside their senior sports med staff.

 Execute your plan.

-Day by day before and during the games, keep on track with your overall goal, weekly goals (before the games) and daily goals (during the games)
+Day by day before and during the games, keep on track with your overall goal, weekly goals (before the games), and daily goals (during the games)

 Review your targets and keep the team accountable.
 Speaking to everyone individually and reviewing their role/goals improves accountability.
-The key here is that other team members can help out, if one team member is falling behind/finding their work load too much or have too many injuries to cover etc.
+The key here is that other team members can help out if one team member is falling behind/finding their workload too much or have too many injuries to cover etc.

 Once again ‘1.
 Be Remarkable 2.
 Go the extra mile.’

 Enjoy the process.
 Enjoy the journey.
 Work hard but enjoy every single moment you are out there.
 Your athletes are doing their very best and you will help them achieve higher accolades because you are being the best that you can be.
 Don’t leave anything in the tank…Push yourself, enjoy the moment and celebrate every little win along the way.
-Whatever happens you have done your very best for your athletes.
+Whatever happens, you have done your very best for your athletes.
 And that’s all that matters.

 Kusal Goonewardena, Elite Athlete Sports Physiotherapist, has been the head of sports medicine at the University of Melbourne since 2008.
-Melbourne University have finished in the top four best sports universities in Australia every single year.
+Melbourne University has finished in the top four best sports universities in Australia every single year.
 This year Melbourne University won the national championship again, winning back to back in 2012 and 2013.
 He was in charge of 7 sports medicine staff who helped 440 athletes achieve their best.